dsarria123/dsarria-412-project/README.md

 4. **Model Development**:
    - An LSTM neural network is trained on past wave and weather data to predict future surf conditions at the surf spot.

-5. **Real-Time Integration NOTDONE**:
+5. **Real-Time Integration**:
-   - A real-time forecasting system can be set up to pull current data from NOAA, updating predictions as new observations are received.
+   - A real-time forecasting system can is set up to pull current data from NOAA, updating predictions as new observations are received.

 ### Implementation Details